usnistgov/fipy/en/master/_sources/USAGE.rst.txt

    Forces the use of the :ref:`TRILINOS` solvers without any use of :ref:`PYSPARSE`.

-.. cmdoption:: --scipy

-   Forces the use of the :ref:`SCIPY` solvers.

-.. cmdoption:: --pyamg

-   Forces the use of the :ref:`PYAMG` preconditioners in conjunction with the :ref:`SCIPY` solvers.

-.. cmdoption:: --pyamgx

-   Forces the use of the :ref:`PYAMGX` solvers.

 .. cmdoption:: --lsmlib

    Forces the use of the :ref:`LSMLIBDOC` level set solver.